caseywatts/caseywatts.github.io/book/all-chapters.md

 After I stepped in the puddle on the way to the meetup, I noticed several automatic thoughts:

 * "Ugh!
 Wet shoes are the worst!".
-* “If I’m running late, I shouldn’t even go!”
+* "If I'm running late, I shouldn't even go!"
-* “Today sucks.”
+* "Today sucks."

 Each of these thoughts contain cognitive distortions.
 They make me feel worse in an unhelpful, unproductive way.
 Dwelling on these thoughts is not going to be helpful (rumination!).
 Which cognitive distortions apply to these automatic thoughts?

-My thought “wet shoes are the worst” is an example of **magnification**.
-It blows the problem out of proportion - not only are wet shoes bad, but they’re the WORST.
+My thought "wet shoes are the worst" is an example of **magnification**.
+It blows the problem out of proportion - not only are wet shoes bad, but they're the WORST.
 This is **emotional reasoning** since I am coming up with this based on my mood, and not based on facts.
 I would not consider this **post hoc rationalization** since I am not defending this thought with support.

 My thought "If I'm running late, I just shouldn't go!" is an example of **all or nothing thinking**.
 By this perspective, going on time is an option and not going is an option, but anything between is not an option.
 Digging deeper, the implied reason in my mind is "because arriving late will look bad".
 That reasoning is an example of **mind reading** of others and **fortune telling** that the folks at the event would judge you when you arrive late.
 This is also **disqualifying the positive** things that may happen by attending, like learning things and making connections with people.